 “Systemic racism …”: p.
 84. Systemic racism is a major issue, and the book rejects it out of hand relative to the church and declines to consider it in the book otherwise, apparently due to disagreement among the authors, with no discussion.
 For a discussion of systemic racism from a biblical perspective, see, e.g., www.facebook.com/watch/live/?v=764309650975385&ref=watch_permalink.

-Oddly, while declaring that systemic racism does not exist in the Churches of Christ today and disagreeing about its existence in society, they cite as one of only two points of racial division in the church the existence of a “black church” and a “white church” in the same community.
-Does this exist and continue due to current individual belief in inherent superiority of a race and enmity?
+Oddly, while declaring that systemic racism does not exist in the Churches of Christ today and disagreeing about its existence in society, the book authors cite as one of only two points of racial division in the church the existence of a “black church” and a “white church” in the same community.
+Does this exist and continue to exist due to current individual belief in inherent superiority of a race and enmity?
 Or due to systemic racism?

 “two racial problems lingering in the Churches of Christ”: pp. 83-84.

 “lone female voice”: pp. 8-9.
 The book’s male-centric language, use of male-focused Bible translations, and paucity of female voices and sources stand out.
 See, e.g., pp. 6 – 11 (1 of 9 voices cited is female); pp. 13, 16, 30, 33, 91-92.
 Despite the Bible referring to Eve as “the mother of all the living” (Genesis 3:20), for example, the book refers only to Adam.